intuvance/openmrs-module-expertsystem/README.md

 It simplifies the process of downloading, managing, and executing these models, providing a command-line interface and an `API` for interaction.
 Ollama enables users to work with `LLMs` without relying on cloud services, offering greater control over data privacy and performance.

 You can [download](https://ollama.com/download), install and configure Ollama for your respective operating system.
-Alternatively, if you have [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) installed on your system, follow the Ollama setup instructions in this companion [repository](https://github.com/miirochristopher/ollama-expertsystem)'s `README`.
+Alternatively, if you have [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) installed on your system, follow the Ollama setup instructions in this companion [repository](https://github.com/intuvance/ollama-expertsystem)'s `README`.

+### Models and parameters
+The Ollama models are configurable via `global properties` or `environment variables` for `Docker Compose` users.
+The module ships with a couple of default models, these include;
+1. [deepseek-r1](https://ollama.com/library/deepseek-r1) A family of open reasoning models with performance approaching that of leading models, such as `Gemini 2.5 Pro`.
+It is the module's default reasoning model,
+2. [meditron](https://ollama.com/library/meditron) An open source medical `LLM` adapted from `Llama 2` to the medical domain.
+It serves as the module's default chat model,
+3. [tinydolphin](https://ollama.com/library/tinydolphin) An experimental model from training the TinyLlama model used in some tests and,
+4. [bespoke-minicheck](https://ollama.com/library/bespoke-minicheck) A state-of-the-art fact-checking model developed by Bespoke Labs used for testing.

+The model temperature (parameter that controls the randomness and creativity of the model's output) is also configurable via `global properties` or `environment variables`.

 ### Benefits of using Ollama:
 1. **Privacy and Control:** Users maintain full control over their data by running models locally.